Criminal background checks

 State criminal records check

-Search state criminal record databases.
-This screening is dispatched in tandem with the County Criminal Record Check to ensure full coverage and case information.
+Searches state criminal record databases in tandem with the county criminal search to ensure full coverage and case information.

 Global watchlist search

-Search a comprehensive network of domestic and international government watchlists for criminal history and industry bans.
+Searches a network of domestic and international government watchlists for regulatory and industry bans, such as healthcare and finance, and “most wanted” criminal lists.

 Sex offender registry searches